enkidevs/curriculum/lua/roblox-studio/vector3-ii/multiply-divide-i.md

 ```lua
 Variable.Position = Variable.Position * Vector3.new(3, 2, 1)
 ```
-If the position vector of an object is (1, 2, 3), the new vector is ???
+If the position vector of an object is (1, 2, 3), the new vector is... ???
 - (3, 4, 3)
 - (4, 3, 4)
 - (4, 4, 4)